ScottDowne/react-server-app/README.md

 Copy all files except `.git` from this clone into your new repo clone.

+Start making changes to `src/` `locales/` and `less/`.

 You'll eventually want to update `SOURCEURL` and `FULL_SUBDOMAIN` to be your new site's url/domain, once you know what that is.

-Start making changes to src/ locales/ and less/.
+These ar defaulted to example.com, and https://example.com.

 ## Environment Variables